 Raised in rural Malawi, Africa and now settled in Australia, my perspective is shaped by contrasting landscapes and cultures.
 This early connection to nature and place continues to inform the way I observe and interpret the world around me.

-My work explores fleeting glimpses of landscape, shifting skies, and the stillness that sits just beneath the surface of the ordinary.
-Using chalk pastel and mixed media on paper, I work intuitively, layering, erasing, and building marks through repeated gestures.
-Each piece evolves organically, allowing space for the unexpected to emerge.
+My work explores fleeting glimpses of landscape, shifting skies and water, and the stillness that sits just beneath the surface of the ordinary.
+Using chalk pastel on paper and oil on linen I work intuitively, layering, erasing, and building marks through repeated gestures.
+Each piece evolves organically, allowing space for the unexpected to emerge that connect us back to place and presence.

 I have a diverse background in Interior Design, Graphic Design, and Textiles.
 I was formally trained in Interior Design (Honours) at RMIT in Melbourne, Australia, and in Graphic Design at Queensland’s Southbank Institute of Technology.